andrewboring/andrewboring.github.io/src/content/wp-letsencrypt.md

 example2.com -> /var/www/html/example2
 subdomain.example2.com -> /var/www/subdomain-example2

-Why not point all requests for /.well-known/acme-challenge validation, irrespective of domain, a single directory that certbot can write to?
+For letsencrypt, let's point all requests for /.well-known/acme-challenge validation - *irrespective of the domain* - to a single directory that certbot can write to.
+That means we do not have to run a separate validation for each domain renewal, and we don't have to stop/start the web server so Certbot can respond to the the challenge independently (and don't even *think* about futzing with TXT records for DNS validation).

 **Assumptions:**
-Apache web server
+Single-tenant host system (VPS, physical server, EC2 instance, etc, NOT cPanel shared hosting) Apache web server
 ModAlias
 ModSSL
 Certbot

-I used CentOS 7 and Apache on a single-tenant system, so your particular config will need to be adjusted if you're trying this on something like cPanel.
+I used CentOS 7 and Apache on a single virtual machine instance for this.

 In your webroot, create the validation directory.
 Certbot will write all challenge files here.